 Mexico's Pemex and union agree to 4% salary increase

-MEXICO CITY, Aug 18 (Reuters) - Mexican state oil company Pemex and its union, known as the STPRM, agreed to a 4% raise in 2022-2023 salary negotiations, along with a 2.25% increase in benefits, Pemex said in a statement on Thursday.
+MEXICO CITY, Aug 18 (Reuters) - Mexican state oil company Petroleos Mexicanos (Pemex) and its union, the STPRM, agreed to a 4% pay raise and a 2.25% increase in benefits during 2022-2023 salary negotiations, Pemex said in a statement on Thursday.

+The agreement is the first made under union leader Ricardo Aldana, a longtime veteran of the company who won by a landslide at the beginning of the year.

+Aldana is a close ally of former leader Romero Deschamps, who stepped down in 2019 amid allegations of corruption.

 ((Kylie.Madry@thomsonreuters.com;))